-To this end we are running a one-year Data Extractors programme for our coalitions in both home and host countries of extractive companies that are subject to mandatory disclosures.
-Over the course of a year the PWYP Data Extractors from France, Indonesia, Mongolia, Mozambique, Niger, The Philippines, UK, US, Zambia and Zimbabwe will be working with each other to use the data through peer learning, twinning approaches, mentoring, workshops and case studies that will benefit the national PWYP coalitions.
+We run a year-long programme called the “Data Extractors”, training PWYP members and allies from around the world – from countries where extractive companies are subject to mandatory disclosure laws, and from countries where those companies have projects.
+Over the course of a year the PWYP Data Extractors will be working with each other to use the data through peer learning, twinning approaches, mentoring, workshops and case studies that will benefit the national PWYP coalitions.

 Find out more about the programme by clicking here.

 What is Open Data?

 Open data and content can be freely used, modified, and shared by anyone for any purpose.
 Source: OpenDefinition

 Work with us to uncover the stories hidden behind extractives data!
 Email us at firstname.lastname@example.org